Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

 \subsection{Compression}

-When reconstructing subsurface flows, data compression is necessary for good reconstruction, but is also justified by the nature of turbulence.
-We use singular value decomposition (SVD) to evaluate the relevant modes and scales for the compression of the high-dimensional data to a low-rank representation capturing the essential dynamics.
+When reconstructing subsurface \ajo{turbulent }flows, data compression \rjo{ is necessary for }{may facilitate} good reconstruction, \rjo{ but }{and} is also justified by the nature of turbulence.
+We use singular value decomposition (SVD) to evaluate the relevant modes and scales for the compression of the high-dimensional data to a low-rank representation capturing the essential dynamics. \ajo{ The SVD is performed on each plane and flow variable separately, ensuring no data leakage across the depth of the flow from the decomposition. }

 The DNS and experimental datasets contain turbulence data with a wide range of spatial scales.
 From turbulence theory, it is well known that energy is injected at the largest scales, before cascading to smaller and smaller scales in the inertial $k^{-5/3}$ range, and dissipating to heat at the Kolmogorov length scale.
 The majority of the turbulent kinetic energy is carried by the largest structures, which dominate the transport of heat, momentum, and mass in the flow.
 When we use SHRED to reconstruct the turbulent free-surface flow from surface measurements, we aim to accurately capture the large scales and avoid overfitting to the intermittent and unpredictable small scales of the turbulent spectrum.
-We achieve this by compressing the data by singular value decomposition (SVD), keeping only a small amount of the decomposed data.
-In addition to increased accuracy, using SHRED with rank-reduced data has the advantage of a very significant speed-up of training, validation, and reconstruction.
+We achieve this by compressing the data by \djo{singular value decomposition} SVD, keeping only a small amount of the decomposed data.
+In addition to increased accuracy, using SHRED with rank-reduced data have the advantage of a very significant speed-up of training, validation, and reconstruction.
 (For details on the SVD algorithm, see, e.g., \cite{BruntonKutz2019, StrangGilbert2019Laal}.)